-A Guide On How To Combat Condensation On Windows
+A Guide On How To Stop Condensation On Windows

 Condensation can be found on your windows during the colder and warmer months as temperatures fluctuate; this is because the most common cause is changing temperatures on the window.
-The water droplets that form on the windows can then cause damage to the window frames not only escalating issues such as cracking but also reducing the longevity of the lifespan of the window.
-To find a solution to condensation, you must first identify what is causing the issue to arise and its severity.
-Here we will answer the following questions along with advice on how you can resolve the issue before the winter sets in:
+The water droplets that form on the windows can then cause damage to the window frames, not only escalating issues such as cracking but also reducing the lifespan of the window.
+To find a solution for condensation, you must first identify what is causing the issue to arise and its severity.
+Here we will answer the following questions and have included advice on how you can resolve the issue before it worsens:

+To find the best way to combat condensation, the first step is to identify what causes condensation on windows.
 Condensation occurs when warm air, usually inside the house, hits a cold surface, usually your windows.
 It can also occur when there is too much humidity in the air, hence why it can appear in both the winter and summer months.
 However, it is most common in the winter months as you turn on the central heating system, which then increases the temperature in your home while your windows remain cold from the outside temperature.
 This is where single glazing will cause issues, as the surface will remain cold as the hot air hits the glass.
-Whereas, double or triple glazing means that the inside pane stays at room temperature while the outside pane takes the hit from the cold.
-This will, therefore, reduce the likelihood of condensation.
+Whereas, double or triple glazing means that the inside pane stays at room temperature while the outside pane takes the hit from the cold; this will, therefore, reduce the likelihood of condensation.

 Because condensation is usually as a result of the glazing on your windows, it could be a sign that you need to upgrade your windows to double glazing.
 Not only does double glazing reduce the risks of condensation, but it can also help to insulate your home, reducing your energy bills and keeping you warm in the colder months and cool in the summer.
 There are plenty of other benefits of double glazing, such as improving security and increasing your properties value.
 Additionally, the age of your windows may also be affecting their ability to insulation your home.
 In fact, according to Forbes, windows will only last around 20 years, meaning that if your windows have exceeded this age, then you could find condensation, or other damage occurring.

-Now that you know how condensation is caused, it’s time to discuss the damage that it can create to your windows.
+Now that you know how condensation is caused, it’s time to discuss the question ‘why is condensation so damaging?’.
 It is important to note that this damage can impact your windows significantly, reducing their life span and their effectiveness.
 The most noticeable and worrying damage that it can cause is to the framework of your window, as it can cause warping and cracking of the frames.
 This can be the case for all window materials, whether you have the advanced and durable uPVC or timber frames.
 As the water droplets fall onto the frames, they not only run the risk of warping, but they can also start to form mould.
 Mould is not only unappealing, but it can cause health risks for your family.
 You can temporarily prevent this issue by washing your windows, but this can be extremely time-consuming.

 The issue with warping windows is that it can cause the windows to allow cold air to enter the home and warmth to escape.
 It can also cause paint for timber frames to flake off or the colour in uPVC to fade, meaning that not only will you face thermal issues, but aesthetic ones as well.
 Luckily, there are a host of ways in which you are able to prevent your windows from causing extreme damage, with solutions from both sides of the budget scale.

-Whether you are looking for a long term solution or quick fix, there are many ways you can prevent condensation from occurring on your windows, or at least stop it from damaging your home.
-As leading and experienced installers of double glazing in Milton Keynes and the surrounding areas, our advice will always be to think about how your solution will provide a long term solution, as it can save hassle, time and money!
-So, let’s take a look at the many ways you can combat condensation on your windows:
+Whether you are looking for a long-term solution or quick fix, there are many ways you can prevent condensation from occurring on your windows, or at least stop it from damaging your home.
+As leading and experienced installers of double glazing in Buckingham and the surrounding areas, our advice will always be to think about how your option will provide a long-term solution, as it can save hassle, time and money!
+So, how do you fix condensation on windows?
+Let’s take a look:

 Although it may seem like a costly investment to begin with, by far one of the best solutions to condensation is a full replacement of your windows.
 Seeing as the biggest culprit of condensation is single glazing and old frames, replacing your windows will instantly help to reduce condensation.
 We would highly recommend installing double glazing, as this will minimise condensation while also insulating your home.
 The reason for this is because the inside pane remains at room temperature and the argon gas stops the cold air from travelling into the home.